 All entities that receive Federal financial assistance from IMLS, either directly or indirectly, through a grant, cooperative agreement, contract or subcontract, are covered by this policy guidance.
-Title VI applies to all Federal financial assistance, which includes but is not limited to awards and loans of Federal funds, awards or donations of Federal property, details of Federal personnel, or any agreement, arrangement or other contract that has as one of its purposes the provision of Federal assistance.
+Title VI applies to all Federal financial assistance, which includes but is not limited to awards and loans of Federal funds, awards or donations of Federal property, details of Federal personnel, or any agreement, arrangement or other contract that has as one of its purposes the provision of assistance.

-Title VI prohibits discrimination in the offering or implementation of any program or activity that receives Federal financial assistance.
+Title VI prohibits discrimination in any program or activity that receives Federal financial assistance.
 In most cases, when a recipient receives Federal financial assistance for a particular program or activity, all operations of the recipient are covered by Title VI, not just the part of the program that uses the Federal assistance.
-Thus, all parts of the recipient's operations would be covered by Title VI, even if the Federal assistance were used only in connection with one part.
+Thus, all parts of the recipient's operations would be covered by Title VI, even if the Federal assistance were used only by one part.